Charles R. Jackson: Career

 He returned to New York at the height of the Great Depression and his difficulty in finding work spurred on his binge drinking.
 His battle to stop drinking started in late 1936 and was largely won by 1938.
 On March 4, 1938, Jackson married magazine writer Rhoda Booth.
 They later had two daughters, Sarah (born 1940) and Kate (born 1943).

 During this time he was a free-lance writer and wrote radio scripts.
 Jackson's first published story, "Palm Sunday", appeared in the Partisan Review in 1939.
 It focused on the debauched organist of a church the narrators attended as children.

 In the 1940s, Jackson wrote a trio of novels, beginning with The Lost Weekend published by Farrar & Rinehart in 1944.
 The autobiographical novel chronicled a struggling writer's five-day drinking binge.
 It earned Jackson lasting recognition.
 While working on The Lost Weekend, Jackson earned as much as $1000 per week writing scripts for the radio soap opera Sweet River, about a widowed minister and his two sons.

-In 1945, Paramount Pictures paid $35,000 for the rights to adapt The Lost Weekend into the a film version of the same name.
+In 1945, Paramount Pictures paid $35,000 (about $611,000 in 2024) for the rights to adapt The Lost Weekend into the film version of the same name.
 The Academy Award winning film was directed by Billy Wilder and starred Ray Milland in the lead role of Don Birnam.
 At the height of his career, Charles R. Jackson lectured at various colleges.
+A radio play, "A Letter from Home", was performed on the Columbia Playhouse and broadcast on March 20, 1939, as part of the Columbia Workshop program.

 Jackson's second published novel of the 1940s, titled The Fall of Valor, was released in 1946 and takes its name from a passage in Herman Melville's Moby-Dick.
 Set in 1943, it detailed a professor's obsession with a young, handsome Marine.
 The Fall of Valor received mixed reviews, and, though sales were respectable, was considerably less successful than Jackson's famous first novel.
 Jackson's The Outer Edges was released in 1948 and dealt with the gruesome rape and murder of two girls in Westchester County, New York.
 The Outer Edges also received mixed reviews, and sales were poor relative to his previous novels.
 Jackson's later works included two collections of short stories, The Sunnier Side: Twelve Arcadian Tales (1950) and Earthly Creatures (1953).

+He adapted Evelyn Waugh's short story "The Man Who Liked Dickens" for the General Electric Theater program as "High Green Wall".
+The episode starred Joseph Cotten and Thomas Gomez in 1954.
+Naked City adapted his short story for the episode "The Other Face of Goodness" in 1958 about a serial killer, starring James Franciscus and John McIntire.